 The German federal states' data protection authorities and the Federal Commissioner for Data Protection and Freedom of Information are responsible for monitoring compliance with privacy laws in Germany.
 Except for Bavaria, the federal states' data protection officers are responsible for both, the non-public sector, including

 and the public sector, including

-Whereas in the past, supervisory authorities used to check the implementation of data protection laws by companies, associations, and clubs sporadically only, the number of inspections has noticeably increased in recent times.
+Whereas in the past, supervisory authorities used to check the implementation of data protection laws by companies, associations, and federations sporadically only, the number of inspections has noticeably increased in recent times.

 The supervisory authorities have far-reaching powers enabling them to monitor and enforce compliance with data protection regulations and to penalize any infringements.

 Data protection authorities may, for example, require that all information necessary for an examination of the processes relevant in terms of data protection be provided.
 In addition, they are authorized to perform data protection controls and even to enter a company's premises for this purpose.
 The supervisory authority may even order an organization to temporarily or definitively restrict the processing of personal data, or impose a ban.

 The data protection authorities may impose fines of up to 20,000,000 euros or, in case of a company, up to 4 percent of the company's overall annual turnover generated worldwide in the preceding business year for violations of data protection rules.
 Beyond the financial loss, the company also risks a damage to their image if data breaches or fines become known to the public.
 The cooperation with supervisory authorities therefore requires competence and expertise so as to avoid and/or minimize damages to your organization.